Hot Military Wife Kayla Moody Gives Off ‘Weekend Vibes’ In Unbuttoned Top & White Panties

 The model’s long, blond hair was parted to the side and styled in sexy curls that fell down her back and cascaded over her shoulders.

-Kayla also opted for a full face of makeup in the pic.
+Kayla also opted for a full makeup application in the pic.
 She wore dramatic black eyeliner and thick lashes to go along with her defined brows.
-She rocked a bronzed tan all over her body, which she complemented with pink blush on her cheeks and a shimmering highlighter on her face.
+The stunner rocked a bronzed tan all over her body, which she complemented with pink blush on her cheeks and a shimmering highlighter on her face.
 She completed the application with dark pink gloss on her full lips.

-In the caption of the post, Kayla told her fans that she was feeling the vibes of the weekend.
+In the caption, Kayla told her fans that she was feeling the vibes of the weekend.
 The model’s 672,000-plus followers immediately began to respond to the post.
-Fans clicked the like button more than 3,100 times and left nearly 100 comments within the first 45 minutest after the shot was uploaded.
+Fans clicked the like button more than 3,100 times and left nearly 100 comments within the first 45 minutes after the shot was uploaded.

 “Looking fabulous as always,” one of Kayla’s followers wrote in the comments section.

-“Thank you for always uploading wonderful photos to Instagram‼ ️You are so sexy and hot‼” another gushed.
+“Thank you for always uploading wonderful photos to Instagram‼ ️You are so sexy and hot‼” another admirer gushed.

 “So stunningly beautiful,” remarked a third social media user.